wtsi-hgi/yascp/usage.md

 ```

 ## Core Nextflow arguments
+To run YASCP you need to specify several core Nextflow arguments like in the example command above.

+All core Nextflow arguments used in YASCP are described in detail below.

 > **NB:** These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).